Bibliome/alvisnlp/docs/reference/module/org.bibliome.alvisnlp.modules.RegExp.md

 ## Description

-*org.bibliome.alvisnlp.modules.RegExp* searches for [pattern](#pattern) in the contents of sections, then creates an annotation for each match.
+*RegExp* searches for <a href="#pattern" class="param">pattern</a> in the contents of sections, then creates an annotation for each match.
 The created annotations will span on the entire match.
-The created annotations will be added in the layer named [targetLayerName](#targetLayerName) of the corresponding section.
-If [pattern](#pattern) contains groups, then the pattern elements inside groups will be matched but the grouping will not be taken into account in the creation of the annotation.
+The created annotations will be added in the layer named <a href="#targetLayerName" class="param">targetLayerName</a> of the corresponding section.
+If <a href="#pattern" class="param">pattern</a> contains groups, then the pattern elements inside groups will be matched but the grouping will not be taken into account in the creation of the annotation.

-The created annotations will automatically have all features defined in [constantAnnotationFeatures](#constantAnnotationFeatures).
+The created annotations will automatically have all features defined in <a href="#constantAnnotationFeatures" class="param">constantAnnotationFeatures</a>.

 ## Parameters